wanderergaurav/youtube-filter/README.md

 # YouTube Filter Extension

-YouTube Detox is a Chrome extension that helps users filter YouTube recommendations to match their specific interests.
+YouTube Filter is a Chrome extension that helps users filter YouTube recommendations to match their specific interests.
 By showing only relevant videos, this tool aims to enhance productivity and minimize distractions.
 ## Features

 - User Input: Users can enter their email and preferences via a popup interface.